-A lot of people are confused between dental insurance and dental finance-which one is worth the money.
-While many resort to insurance, some prefer finance.
-They both have their own pros and cons.
-Insurance is tricky whereas finance is full of jargon terms.
-In this post, I will give you a complete, neutral overview of both the terms so you can decide which one works better for you.
+Many people are confused about the difference between dental insurance and dental payment plans — specifically, which one is worth the money.
+While many patients resort to insurance, some prefer payment plans.
+The fact is — they both have pros and cons.
+Insurance policies can be tricky, whereas payment plans are often full of complicated jargon, so here is an overview of both terms so you can decide which one works better for you.

-- Dental insurance is a type of medical insurance, designed to pay a portion of the costs associated with dental work.
-Don’t miss the word-portion!
+Dental insurance is a type of medical insurance, designed to pay a portion of the costs associated with dental work.
+Don’t miss the keyword here: portion!

-- Dental finance is a type of loan taken by patients when they can’t afford the treatment or when their insurance doesn’t cover the complete cost of the treatment.
+Dental payment plans are a type of loan taken out by patients when they can’t afford the treatment or when their insurance doesn’t cover the complete cost of the treatment.

 Choosing dental insurance!